 We are super excited about the Thule Urban Glide 2.0 Double, which made its debut in 2018, and just recently got a facelift at the end of 2020 (it’s even sleeker than before!).
 Note that the “2.0” denotes that this is the 2018 model, not the fact that it’s a double.

-This stroller is most often compared to the BOB Revolution Duallie and the Baby Jogger Summit X3 Double.
+This stroller is most often compared to the BOB Revolution Duallie and the Baby Jogger Summit X3 Double (which, as of 2022, has been discontinued… ).
 I hate to say it (because I’m a big BOB and Baby Jogger fan), but Urban Glide 2 Double performs just as well as these (exceptionally), only it’s also sleeker and less bulky.
 Furthermore, the Glide’s handlebar is better than the rest; like the BOB Pro and Summit X3 Double, it includes a drum handbrake, but it’s ergonomic design is simply overall superior.

 All these things add up to the Thule Urban Glide 2 Double being a real contender for the best double jogging stroller.

 BOB brand recently revealed the newest BOB stroller design (at the 2018 JPMA Baby Show) and I thought for a moment that I was at the wrong booth!
 Wait, I thought, isn’t that the Thule?!?

 The new BOB is comically similar to the Thule — the fold, the seat, the under basket storage, the handlebar, the brake — everything!
 This is not surprising given that Britax/BOB is famous for copying other stroller designs (then getting sued for it, lol).
 So you’ve been warned… the new BOBs will look nearly identical to this stroller.

 The Thule Urban Glide Double Stroller can hold 100 lbs total of precious baby cargo (50 lbs per each seat) and weighs in at 34.2 lbs.